-Sewer backflow prevention valves are essential components for homes in low-lying, flood-prone areas.
+Sewer backflow prevention valves are essential components for homes in low-lying, floodprone areas.

 Maintain Nearby Streams, Ditches, and Storm Drains.
-Local flooding can often be caused by brush and other debris blocking drainage ways and culverts, bar ditches and storm sewer inlets and must be kept free of debris.
-Residents and property owners should do their part in keeping inlets and drainage ways clear of brush and debris.
+Local flooding can often be caused by brush and other debris blocking drainage ways and culverts.
+Bar ditches and culverts must be kept clear of debris.
+Residents and property owners should do their part in maintaining these drainage structures.
 Do not attempt to clear debris during a flood event.